ProjectPythia/unstructured-grid-viz-cookbook/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10403389.svg)](https://doi.org/10.5281/zenodo.10403389)

 This Cookbook is a comprehensive showcase of workflows & techniques for visualizing Unstructured Grids using [UXarray](https://uxarray.readthedocs.io/),
-foundational information on unstructrued grids also provided.
+also providing foundational information on unstructured grids.

 ## Motivation